robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-24/Activities/Day-3-Wireshark/Unsolved/ReadMe.md

 Your task is to isolate torrent traffic and answer the following questions in your Network Report:

 1. Find the following information about the machine with IP address `10.0.0.201`:
-    - MAC address
+    - MAC address   00:16:17:18:66:c8
-    - Windows username
+    - Windows username  blanco-desktop$
-    - OS version
+    - OS version    Windows
 2. Which torrent file did the user download?
+2. Betty_Boop_Rhythm_on_the_Reservation.avi.torrent

 ---